binerogroup/documentation/_sources/compute/flavors.rst.txt

 storage capacity for some flavors (see NVMe flavors below) and other hardware configuration that allows you to customize for performance or features needed by your application.

-There are different groups of flavors and each group has different performance characteristics and is optimized for different use-cases.
+We provide different groups of flavors and each group has different performance characteristics and is optimized for different use-cases.

-Each group of flavors has a version number meaning the higher version number the newer the hardware giving a performance advatange on previous versions, for flavors without an explicit version number in the name is implied to be version 1.
+Each group of flavors has a version number meaning the higher version number the newer the hardware giving a performance advantage on previous versions, for flavors without an explicit version number in the name is implied to be version 1.

 A flavor can have specific features such as NVMe storage, GPU, Pinned CPU.
 A CPU vendor identifier is